UBCSailbot/docs/docs/reference/python/conventions.md

 vscode and search `autoDocstring` in the marketplace.

 To generate docstrings, type `"""` at the beginning of the function that you want to document and the template will be generated for you!
+If you use type hinting, this extention will autofill some of the documentation for you!

 !!! note